sinhp/LeanFibredCategories/README.md

 [Proofs Verified with Lean4 (leanprover/lean4:v4.3.0-rc1)](https://github.com/sinhp/LeanHomotopyFrobenius/blob/master/lean-toolchain)

-# Lean4 Formalization Of The Theory Of Fibred Categories
+# Lean4 Formalization Of Fibred Categories

 This repository is a [Lean 4](https://github.com/leanprover/lean4) formalization of the theory of Fibred Categories.
 Fibred categories are one of the most important conceptual toolboxes of category theory and they have many application in category theory, algebraic geometry, categorical logic, and the semantics of programming languages.